 The proposed development at 415 Legget Drive and 2700 Solandt satisfied the Trip Generation trigger indicating that, as part of Steps Two through Five of the TIA process, the Design Review and Network Impact components should be completed.
-For reference, the completed Screening Form is provided in Appendix B.
+Throughout the TIA process, the City of Ottawa will have the ability to provide comments on the various steps of the TIA.
 Note that City of Ottawa comments and responses to those comments will be tracked in Appendix A.